 - Improve local resources for breastfeeding advocacy and accessibility.

-The main event takes place August 3rd - 5th during World Breastfeeding Week.
-On any of these days, visit a participating location; Kindred Bravely is proud to be a diamond sponsor of Breastfeeding World’s five coast-to-coast Big Latch On events!
-At 10:30 am (in your time zone), start breastfeeding or pumping!
-You’ll be counted as part of the Global Big Latch On tally.
+This year’s main event takes place August 2–4 during World Breastfeeding Week.
+On any of these days, visit a participating location, and at 10:30 am (in your time zone), start nursing or pumping!
+You’ll be counted as part of The Global Big Latch On tally.
 You can expect photographers and lactation consultants on-site, as well as community organizers and fellow moms with their children.
-Partners and friends are encouraged to attend the events in solidarity.
+Partners, family, and friends are encouraged to attend the events in solidarity.
 Some locations offer giveaways, music, food trucks, children’s crafts, farmer’s markets, and other forms of entertainment.
 Find community and get great tips from fellow breastfeeding supporters.

-If you can’t make it to The Big Latch On, or if you want to do even more to celebrate breastfeeding, here are a few other ways to participate in the Global Big Latch On:
+If you can’t make it to The Big Latch On, or if you want to do even more to celebrate breastfeeding, here are a few other ways to participate:

-- Express Yourself – Moms who pump are encouraged to calculate the amount of time they spend expressing milk over a 24-hour period, from 12:00 am – 11:59 pm on August 7th, along with the amount of milk they produce.
+- Express Yourself – Moms who pump are encouraged to calculate the amount of time they spend expressing milk over a 24-hour period, from 12:00 am to 11:59 pm on August 7, along with the amount of milk they express.
 These numbers are tallied to celebrate all the ways moms provide breast milk to their babies.

-- Selfies Sunday – Nursing mothers and their babies can join the fun and show their support by posting a breastfeeding or pumping photo on Sunday, August 5th.
-Use the hashtag #mybiglatchon2018 when you share on Twitter, Instagram, or Facebook to be included in the count.
+- Selfies Event – Breastfeeding mothers and their babies can join the fun and show their support by posting a nursing or pumping photo.
+Use #mybiglatchon2019 when you share on Twitter, Instagram, or Facebook to be included in the count.

-Working Wednesday is a new breastfeeding event for 2018.
-On Wednesday, August 1st, working, breastfeeding moms are encouraged to post a photo pumping or breastfeeding at work to Instagram, Twitter, or Facebook using the hashtag #workingwednesday2018.
+Working Wednesday was a new breastfeeding event in 2018.
+On Wednesday, July 31, working, breastfeeding moms are encouraged to post a photo pumping or nursing at work to Instagram, Twitter, or Facebook using the hashtag #workingwednesday2019.
 The goal is to spread breastfeeding awareness and create a database of public imagery to normalize the practice.

-Despite the federal law, one study found 60% of breastfeeding moms who return to work do not receive fair time and space to express milk, making it difficult to continue nursing.
-The reality is that many moms have to cram in pumping sessions during their lunch breaks, express milk in closets, and pump in their cars to make ends meet.
+Despite the federal law, one study found that 60% of breastfeeding moms who return to work do not receive fair time and space to express milk, making it difficult to continue breastfeeding.
+The reality is that many moms have to pump during their lunch breaks, express milk in closets, and pump in their cars or during their commute.

 Hosting An Event

-There's still time to host your own Big Latch On event on August 3rd, 4th, or 5th.
-Simply register your private or public location and send in your tallies within 24 hours to firstname.lastname@example.org.
+There’s still time to host your own Big Latch On event on August 2, 3, or 4.
+Simply register your private or public location and send in your tallies within 24 hours to email@example.com.
 If you’re interested in hosting a public event, you can use traditional advertising methods or promote the event via social media.
-Many organizers get in touch with local businesses like bakeries, toyshops, health care providers, midwives, lactation consultants, health food stores, mom-owned businesses, daycares, entertainers, photographers, and spas to help sponsor their events.
+You can also reach out to local businesses like bakeries, toyshops, health care providers, midwives, lactation consultants, health food stores, mom-owned businesses, daycares, entertainers, photographers, and spas to help sponsor events.

 After the event, you’re encouraged to participate in the Big Small Catch Up, an informal local gathering of Big Latch On participants.
 If there are no locations near you, consider hosting one of your own and starting a local breastfeeding support group.

-As you enter the brave new world of nursing, you may encounter a few obstacles, including social stigma.
-The Big Latch On is a great place to connect with other breastfeeding and pumping moms in your community and get their answers to questions like
+As you enter the brave new world of breastfeeding, you may encounter a few obstacles.
+The Big Latch On is a great place to connect with other nursing and pumping moms in your community and get their answers to questions like:

 - Can I breastfeed in public?